tarantool/doc/doc/how-to/getting_started_tcm.rst

     :align: center
     :alt: Cluster configuration in TCM

 To check the cluster state, go to **Stateboard**.
-You see that |tcm| already knows the cluster topology, but the instances aren't running.
+When the cluster configuration is saved, you can see the cluster topology on this page:

 .. image:: images/tcm_start_stateboard_offline.png
     :width: 700
     :align: center
     :alt: Offline cluster stateboard

+However, the cluster instances are offline because they aren't deployed yet.

 Deploying the cluster locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~